Friday, 25th June 2021

 I bring some food items to Annika that would not survive my journey, and shells from the Baltic and North Sea.
 Annika shows me her new place.
 Being preoccupied with my inner motions, I am not very attentive, and so it takes me a while to become aware of Annika’s own emotional turmoil at this time.
 We have a short chat, clearing the air.
 Being human together isn’t always easier, but ultimately much better – even if we walk on separate journeys.

 Setting my destination coordinates to an Airbnb in Bavaria, I see a good 7 hours of driving to come.
 The first half of the trip is mostly unspectacular.
-Feeling hungry, I seek out a highly rated Thai restaurant in Osterode am Harz, yet little do I know.
+Feeling hungry, I seek out a highly (over-)rated Thai restaurant in Osterode am Harz.
 The first obstacle is online registration.
 Oh yes, Covid is still a thing here – I had almost forgotten!
 Succeeding with the procedure, I am led to a free table.

 I cannot shake off the feeling that the interior design composed of dark wood, plastic Buddhas and other Kitsch has nothing to do with Thailand.
 “But you haven’t been to Thailand yet”, I tell myself as I devour a Pad Thai which tastes absolutely unspectacular and should perhaps be more accurately labeled “sodium glutamate with noodles and veggies resembling what we think you ignorant fools will think of as Pad Thai”.
 Bon appetit!
 My only journal entry of today reads, “I hope this Pad Thai will come out where it is supposed to.”
 (Spoiler: thankfully, it does.)